 < Back To Academics

-Full-time study, whether in the MFA or Certificate program, includes one Marathon at the start of each semester, and the invitation to attend Evening and Saturday classes during the fall and spring.
+Full-time study, whether in the MFA or Certificate program, includes one Marathon at the start of each semester, and the invitation to attend Evening & Weekend Classes during the Fall and Spring.

 Below is a brief description of the general course offerings available to enrolled students in full-time programs.
 Sample syllabi are available by contacting the Director of Student Services or the Program Director.
 More information on the Marathon program is available on this website, including applications for the stand-alone, part-time program offerings.

 The Marathon, offered with concentrations in drawing, painting and sculpture, is an intensive, all-day program that is held in the first two weeks of the semester.
 The Marathons represent the opportunity for students to experience the teaching of other faculty, and to explore areas of style and method they may not otherwise be exposed to.